Board of Alumni

 She has also been the interim director of PORTALS, a library consortium, interim Director of Multnomah County Library’s Central Library, and a Medical Informatics Fellow at OHSU.
 Her most recent position was as Community Libraries Director for the Fort Vancouver Regional Library District in SW Washington.

 She is currently retired from libraries, but continues working as a contra dance and English country dance teacher and leader, which she’s been doing for approximately 25 years.
-She lives with her husband, Norman Hale, in Portland.
+She lives with her husband, Norman Hale, in Ashland.
 Her nephew, Scott Devlin, graduated from L&C in 2007.